Carl Davis (boxer): Successful comeback attempt

 On December 2, 2017, at Carnivore Grounds, in Nairobi, Kenya, Davis made a successful comeback at age 44, opening an eight bout card by scoring a third round stoppage of Mbaruku Kheri of Tanzania, in the opening preliminary bout to the World Boxing Council female super bantamweight world championship main event.

 Professional football career

 Davis played professional football as an outside linebacker and defensive end for the Hamilton Tiger-Cats of the Canadian Football League in 1996 and 1997.
 Carl retired from pro football after the 1997 season CFL football to resume his professional boxing career.

 Martial arts and work life

 Davis is an expert practitioner of Brazilian Jiu-Jitsu and Shaolin Kung Fu, a background which assists him in the security field.
-Davis co-owns and operates Respect One's Family Security, a private security firm which provides wpersonal security for athletes and entertainers at public events, and security teams at concerts and sporting events handling crowd control.
+Davis co-owns and operates Respect One's Family Security, a private security firm which provides personal security for athletes and entertainers at public events, and security teams at concerts and sporting events handling crowd control.
 Davis also works with developmentally challenged students with developmental disability ages 13–19 in public school and private school settings as a crisis intervention worker and mental health professional.